UNR-CFB/lahontan/scripts/Pipeline/README.md

 ## Setup

 It is important that the Input file that you feed into the pipeline follow the format specified.
-There must only be the three variables, `Project`, `Reference`, and `Original`, in the file.
-They must be spelled correctly.
-Your `Project` variable should be defined by a path to a directory that may or may not exist, but it must be empty.
+You can use the `gendef` command to create a default input file for you, which at that point only requires you to fill in the Project, Reference, and Original variable directories.
+See the [`gendef` documentation](#prepref) for more help.
 An example Input file can be seen below:

 ```
 ExampleInputFile
 -------------------------------------------------------------------------------
-Project="/home/user/ProjectName"
-Reference="/home/user/Reference/ProjectName-Reference"
-Original="/home/user/Data/ProjectName-Data"
+[locations]
+Project = /home/user/Projects/ProjectName
+Reference = /home/user/References/ProjectName-Reference
+Original = /home/user/Datas/ProjectName-Data
 ```

 Often times your data will be organized in a way that isn't accepted by